Skip to main content

 • grinding

-Reviews indicate that grinding is not a significant aspect of Subspace, as the game emphasizes practice and skill over repetitive tasks.
-Players appreciate the competitive PvP focus, which minimizes the need for grinding to progress.
+Reviews indicate that grinding is not a significant aspect of the game, as it emphasizes skill and practice over repetitive tasks.
+Players appreciate the competitive PvP focus, which eliminates the need for grinding to progress.

 • “Subspace actually requires practice and skill; no grinding, just competitive PvP.”